Skip to content

 On the left, an eraser.
 On the right, the Blacksky logo: a stylized butterfly (similar to the Bluesky logo, but in black)

-Part 3 of I for one welcome Bluesky, the ATmosphere, BTS ARMY, millions of Brazilians, Black Twitter, and sex worker Twitter to the fediverses
+Part 3 of I for one welcome Bluesky, the ATmosphere, BTS ARMY, millions of Brazilians, Black Twitter, and sex worker Twitter to the fediverses.
+Originally written December 2024, epilogue added August 2025.

 "As Black users, aka Black Twitter, flee X in unprecedented numbers, a grassroots developer is building what many see as the future of Black social media culture.
 His platform, Blacksky, gained over 750,000 users in months without venture funding or promotion, operating as an open-source project on the decentralized Bluesky social network."